 Cornelia van der Linde 1964 – 2010

 Owner/co-founder of MV Labs, Cornelia was President, CEO and driving force behind MV Photo Labs NYC, Workshops & Gallery Inc. Cornelia graduated from Rochester Institute of Technology in 1989.
 After three years assisting the best photographers in New York City, she became a staff photographer at the New York City School Construction Authority.
 In 1991, she joined photographer Annie Leibovitz’s staff as an assistant printer, leaving in 1994 to create MV Labs.
 Cornelia was also a master printer at MV Photo Labs.
 She photographed exclusively with homemade pinhole cameras outfitted with Polaroid backs.
 Everything is hand held, from a few seconds to several minutes, even hours.
 She primarily photographed trees, foliage, landscapes and nudes.
-She was now expanding that work to include NYC cityscapes over the past few years.
+She was expanding that work to include NYC cityscapes over the last few years of her life.

 Cornelia first participated in a group exhibition in New York City at Gallery 49 in 1999.
 She had a solo exhibition of this series in Geneva, Switzerland in the fall of 2003.
 After that, she took part in a group exhibition at MV Photo Gallery in NYC, featuring the works of renowned artists such as Helen Bodian, Julia Calfee, Akira Nishida, Ellen Warner and Melenie Wells from 14 July 2006 through 8 September 2006.
 During 2007 to 2009, Cornelia’s pinhole works were in numerous group shows in and around NYC.
 CBS Television used Cornelia’s pinhole images for its’ 2005 series “Love Monkey” as well as for the national hit series “Kidnapped”, staring Timothy Hutton in its 2006 Fall line-up.
 CBS chose Cornelia’s work as images for the set design of the stars’ homes.
 They felt “the quiet, simplistic beauty complemented the sets in a way that was both beautiful background decoration for the high-end homes they replicated and filmed at, yet not distracting to the action and plot of the series.”
 Cornelia’s pinhole images have been purchased and shown by many private collectors and galleries throughout the world.

-“Cornelia van der Linde uses handmade, handheld 3×4 pinhole cameras with black and white Polaroid 665 film.
-Cornelia explores the dreamy, tropical landscape.
+“Cornelia van der Linde used handmade, handheld 3×4 pinhole cameras with black and white Polaroid 665 film.
+Cornelia explored the dreamy, tropical landscape.
 Her photographs, with its soft focus and tranquility, evoke familiar memories that are tangential to actual experience.
 Her pinhole images have been widely exhibited and are in numerous public and private collections.”
 (Gallery@49)

 Cornelia’s most recent pinhole nudes were last exhibited in the 2010 NY Photo Festival in DUMBO, Brooklyn.
 Tens of thousands of artists are considered for exhibition in this ever more prestigious event.
 It was a great honor to be chosen amongst so many talented photographers.